 A cloudy white ish broth- the color of the broth should be a cloudy white color, unless you are using regular soy sauce to season the broth.
 Since regular soy sauce is darker than soup soy sauce and also less flavorful, you will need to use a little more of it which will darken the soup quite a bit.
 Which is totally fine if you don’t care about how it looks.

-Slightly thickened broth- since I was a young kid, there was one thing that really characterized tteokguk for me, and that is the slightly thickened soup that tastes just heavenly when paired with chewy rice cakes.
+Slightly thickened broth- since I was a young kid, there was one thing that really characterized tteokguk for me, and that is the slightly thickened soup.

 Good quality kimchi mandu and rice cakes are equally important as well, but I always judge a good tteoguk by the broth!